A Right to care for all

 We mobilize a spirit of justice for universal access to vaccine through the temporary suspension of intellectual property rights and the transfer of know-how and supply chain necessary to increase production and distribution capacity in less developed countries.
 The international community must also assume this political responsibility by entering into agreements with pharmaceutical companies to ensure contracts with more generous quantities and prices for poor countries.

 Our culture, however, is not to wait only for top-down solutions, but to roll up our sleeves and assume our responsibility.
-That is why, we are now mobilizing a symbolic campaign in support of the people of the Amazon.
+That is why, at the same time, we are mobilizing for a concrete project; a symbolic campaign for different populations; one at a time.

-This project is oriented to a limited social and geographical reality, but precisely because of its concreteness, it wants be an initial response to one of the many fragile realities, in which we are already present and working, in a climate of trust and in work already in place.
-We are open to extending the action to other parts of the world with the same strength and effectiveness.
-There is an added value in taking care of the people of the Amazon: there is also a serious ecological crisis that will increasingly affect the climate and the natural balance of the rest of the world.
-The vaccine and the care for the Amazon are necessary for the lives of these populations and at the same time allow us to also draw attention to a reality that must be protected in every way and at any cost, to save lives and our mother earth.
+The ongoing project is oriented to a limited social and geographical reality, but precisely because of its concreteness, it wants be an initial response to one of the many fragile realities, in which we are already present and working, in a climate of trust and in work already in place.
+We are open to extending the action to other parts of the world with the same strength and effectiveness, to save lives and our mother earth.